borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 to run it immediately after a `create` action (borgmatic's default behavior).
 Instead, it may make more sense to run the spot check on a separate schedule from `create`.

-As long as the spot check feature is in beta, it may be subject to breaking changes.
-But feel free to use it in production if you're okay with that caveat, and please [provide any feedback](https://torsion.org/borgmatic/#issues) you have on this feature.

 ### Check frequency